badoo/RIBs/documentation/experimental/portals.md

 ## Approach 1: another Activity

 We could of course launch another Activity, which would host `X` as its own root.
-However, by doing this, we would also lose all benefits of a single-Activity, single-tree approach, and we would also make it more difficult to have communication between `E` and `X`.
+However, by doing this, we would also lose all benefits of a single-Activity, single-tree approach:

 - `E` is no longer scoping `X`
 - `E` has a lot more difficult way of sharing state and dependencies with `X`